-Now is the time to prepare for one again, as the 2018 Atlantic Hurricane Season is upon us (June 1 through November 30).
-The National Oceanic and Atmospheric Administration Climate Prediction Center forecasts a 75% chance this year’s season will have average or above average storm activity, with up to four major hurricanes.
+Now is the time to prepare for a hurricane.
+The Atlantic Hurricane Season runs from June 1 through November 30.
+The National Oceanic and Atmospheric Administration (NOAA) forecasts this year's season will be near normal storm activity, with 9 to 15 named storms.

 Texas Windstorm Insurance Association (TWIA) urges coastal communities and policyholders to protect themselves, their families, and their property by taking the following steps today.

-Update your insurance coverage - make sure you have both windstorm and flood coverage
+1. Update your insurance coverage - make sure you have both windstorm and flood policies

 Get windstorm and flood insurance well in advance of any storm.
 Most insurance companies, including TWIA, cannot offer a windstorm policy once a storm appears in the Gulf of Mexico (learn more).
 Flood coverage (which TWIA cannot provide) is offered through the National Flood Insurance Program and requires a 30-day waiting period after you purchase it before it becomes effective.